Table of Contents

 The texture of this cocktail depends on how well the base is mixed.
 Coconut milk needs to be whisked thoroughly with the tequila, lime juice, and agave so the drink looks smooth and fully combined.
 You are aiming for a mixture that looks even and creamy, without any separation.
 A small pitcher and whisk make this easy, and they give you good control before pouring.

-The rim matters for both flavour and presentation.
+The rim matters for both flavor and presentation.
 Using just a light coating of lime juice or agave helps the desiccated coconut stick without turning messy or heavy.
 If the rim is too wet, the flakes can clump together and look uneven.
 A light touch gives a neater edge and keeps the glass looking clean.

 It also helps to rim the glasses before adding the ice cubes.
 That keeps the process tidier and stops the garnish from slipping while you work.
 Once the ice is in, the drink can be poured straight in and finished with a lime wedge.
 The visual cues are simple here.
 The mixture should look smooth in the pitcher, and the rim should look evenly coated rather than thick or patchy.